What You Never Knew Your Child Could Do: Myths and Facts from Language University

 Three myths surrounding your child’s abilities to learn a second language.

-There are many opinions floating around when it comes to children learning a second language.
-All the advice can seem daunting, especially when we aren’t sure what to believe.
-So, I’ve responded to three popular myths to show you just how capable young children are when it comes to learning a second language!
+There are endless opinions when it comes to children learning a second language.
+“My child wouldn’t be interested.”
+“You need a native speaker at home!”
+“Your child is too young.”
+It can be daunting!
+So, I’ve responded to three popular myths to prove just how competent young children are when it comes to learning a second language!

-Myth: “Older children and adults are more receptive to learning a foreign language than younger children.”
+Myth: “Older children and adults are more capable of learning a foreign language than younger children.”

 Myth: “Your child can learn a second language from ‘edutainment’ TV, like Dora the Explorer.”

-No disrespect to Big Bird, but children cannot learn a second language from “edutainment” programs.4 This is mainly due to a lack of significant input and prompting for response.
-What that means is Dora can teach children how to say “hola,” but she isn’t engaging with them.
+No disrespect to Big Bird, but children cannot learn a second language from “edutainment” programs.
+Sure, Dora can teach children to say “hola,” but she isn’t engaging with them.
 Edutainment is missing the interactivity of a real, live human.
-Interestingly, that human doesn’t have to be a licensed teacher or native speaker.
-Even parents with limited language skills can effectively teach their children!5
+Interestingly, that human doesn’t have to be a licensed teacher or a native speaker.
+Even parents with limited language skills can effectively teach their children!8 So bust out your high school French, because your child wants to learn!

 If your child’s preschool or elementary school doesn’t offer a second language (be it within their curriculum, extracurriculars, or summer camps), please reach out!